 Investing in a mat and a grappling dummy for BJJ drilling is a great start.
 Alternatively, you can set up a simple strength and conditioning program to help you unleash your potential.

-Training jiu-jitsu at home will help you improve your knowledge, execution techniques, and so on.
-So, don’t let distance prevent you from engaging in your favorite martial art.
+Training jiu-jitsu at home will help you improve your knowledge, execution techniques, etc. So, don’t let distance prevent you from engaging in your favorite martial art.

 Don’t be Preoccupied with Belt Promotion

 Belt promotions are essential in the sport of jiu-jitsu.
-Besides, it’s necessary to set goals and strive for improvement, but don’t get too caught up in belt promotions.
+Besides, setting goals and striving for improvement is necessary, but don’t get too caught up in belt promotions.

 Instead, concentrate on your training and the process of improving your jiu-jitsu skills.